ShipEngine/connect-website/oauth/_auth.md

 # OAuth Configuration
 ## Define Your Authorization Process
-You will need to start by declaring that your App relies uses OAuth to obtain credentials.
+You will need to start by declaring that your App uses OAuth to obtain credentials.
 This is done by setting the `AuthProcess.Identifier.AuthenticationType = AuthenticationType.OAuth`
 within your `AuthProcess`: